*TreadmillReviewGuru helps consumers find the best home fitness products. When you buy a product we recommend, we may earn a commission.

-The PM5 monitor on the Concept2 is surprisingly extensive — you get real-time feedback about each row stroke; you can sync the Concept2 via Bluetooth or ANT+ with any number of chest straps or compatible devices; and the PM5 will even sync with external apps via a phone or iPad.
+The PM5 monitor on the Concept2 is surprisingly extensive — you get real-time feedback about each rowing stroke; you can sync the Concept2 via Bluetooth or ANT+ with any number of chest straps or compatible devices, and the PM5 will even sync with external apps via a phone or iPad.
 The PM5 monitor is the most updated monitor offered by Concept2 and is used on their newest machines like the SkiErg and BikeErg.
 It has a gray backlit background with large black digital numbers.
 Users can select different display screens for data readout.
 The screen automatically turns on as soon as you pull the handle to row.
-The PM5 uses AA batteries, but gets supplemental power from each row stroke so the batteries last forever.
+The PM5 uses AA batteries but gets supplemental power from each rowing stroke so the batteries last forever.
 Concept2 includes a phone mount that clips onto the top of the PM5.
 An adjustable angle arm allows the PM5 to be lifted or lowered slightly for good visibility.

 The touchscreen on the Hydrow is bright and easy to see.
 It automatically loads to a main menu page with a highlighted workout of the day.
 The touchscreen controls are sensitive and easy to navigate and the position of the screen is the right distance from the catch.
 The screen will rotate side to side and angles up and down gently for the right view.
 The screen has front-facing speakers and is Bluetooth compatible so you can use wireless headphones on the Hydrow.